 International students can apply for the two types of scholarships, namely Academic Excellence Scholarship and Scholarship for Students with Outstanding Progress in Final Year Project, by submitting the scholarship request form with evidence for each category through the Student Portal.
-The requirements/conditions of other scholarship categories (e and f) are applied.

-1.6.5.3.
+1.6.2.3.
 Request Process